devshalem/SnappShopper/README.md

 ## Branching Strategy
 Snapp Shopper follows a structured branching strategy to manage code development and releases effectively.
 We have the following branches:
-- Development Branch: The @development branch is where active development takes place.
+- Development Branch: The development branch is where active development takes place.
 This is where new features, bug fixes, and hotfixes are initially developed.
-- Main Branch: The @main branch represents the current working release of the application.
+- Main Branch: The main branch represents the current working release of the application.
 This branch is the most stable and reliable version of the project.
-- Staging Branch: The @staging branch is used for User Acceptance Testing (UAT).
+- Staging Branch: The staging branch is used for User Acceptance Testing (UAT).
 It represents the version of the application available for testing and validation before it's released to the main branch.

+## Feature, Bug, and Hotfix Branches
+In addition to the main branches, we create feature, bug, and hotfix branches for code development and issue resolution:
+- Feature Branches: These branches are created from the development branch and are used for the development of new features or enhancements.
+Feature branches are merged back into the development branch once the feature is complete.
+- Bug Branches: Bug branches are created from the development branch and are dedicated to addressing specific issues or bugs.
+Once the bug is fixed, the changes are merged back into the development branch.
+- Hotfix Branches: Hotfix branches are created from the main branch and are used for addressing critical issues or bugs in the live version of the application.
+Once the hotfix is tested and validated, it's merged into both the development and main branches.

+## Contact
+If you have any questions or need further information, please raise an issue with the label of \help